 1. Go to the SalesLoft Single-Sign On Settings page.
 Click the Upload File button to upload the metadata file from your provider.

-3. Click Enable SSO via SAML to apply it to your entire team.
+3. If the test was successful, click Enable SSO via SAML to apply it to your entire team.
 Things to Note: this will take effect immediately for all team members!

 Once you've enabled SSO, you may disable it at any time from the same settings page.